Azure/ai-toolkit-iot-edge/Skin cancer detection/readme.md

 	pip install tensorflow keras tqdm h5py

 ## WorkBench experimentation steps:
-To install and create the experimentation framework using AMLWorkbench, please follow the simple tutorial here.
+To install and create the experimentation framework using AMLWorkbench, please follow the simple tutorial here (https://docs.microsoft.com/en-us/azure/machine-learning/preview/quickstart-installation).
 We upload the root folder as a project in AML Workbench.
 Once the project is created
 1) We run the train_skin_cancer_app.py
 2) This produces a trained model